-3. After you have typed in the password click on ‘OK’ and the PDF will be password protected.
+4. After you have typed in the password click on OK and the PDF will be password protected.
 Once you want to open the PDF file, you will be prompted to type in the password.

 Password protect with PDF Utils

-A document that is encrypted with the owner password is open by everyone who receives the document, the owner password is there to defined permission so that it can’t be copied or printed.
+If a document is encrypted with the owner password users can’t be copied or print the document.
 While if a document is encrypted with a user password, anybody can open the PDF if he or she knows the password.

-Once you’ve password protected your PDF, no one will be able open it, except they’ve the password.
-With your PDF protected you’ll now be able to enjoy the privacy of your document.
+4. Once you have password protect the PDF, no one will be able to open it, except they have the password.
+With your PDF encrypted you will now be able to enjoy the privacy of your document.

 Password protect with Adobe Acrobat online

-You can easily password protect your PDF on any device with Adobe Acrobat online.
-Hey, this is not the app, we can only do this from the Acrobat password protection page.
-With Adobe Acrobat software you can password protect your PDF, but it comes with a subscription pass, and it’s only available for desktop users.
-But now Adobe has shown us a way to password protect PDF by using Acrobat encryption page.
+You can easily password protect your PDF on any device with Adobe Acrobat online, this is not an app.
+You can only do this from the Adobe Acrobat password protection page.
+Password protect PDF using Acrobat encryption page.

-3. Your PDF is now password protected, you can now download it from the Adobe server and save it to your local computer.
+3. Your PDF is now password protected, you can now download it from the Adobe server and save it to your local computer or mobile.